Best Cyber Security Companies

 A solid IT Services firm will have processes in place to protect your business.
 Reputable firms invest in people who monitor and document their actions.
 Ask for updates on how their activities are going, copies of reports, documentation, etc.

-– Do they setup backups and then make the assumption they are running (we hope not!)?
-How frequently are backups checked and by whom?
+- Setup backups and do not make the assumption they are running.
+Document how frequently backups are checked and by whom.

 - What about your network appliances (e.g., firewalls), how frequently will they be patched?

 - Do they provide backup reports and at what frequency?

 - Ask for status reports on patch management efforts.

 - Understand how system access granted and removed.

 An IT Services firm will encourage training for their own staff as well as your own.
 The majority of Cyber Security attacks happen due to actions performed by internal employees.
 Encourage a culture of IT cyber training within your own firm, and look for the same in an IT provider you are hiring.

 - What Cyber Security training do they offer to clients?

 - What systems training do they offer to their own staff?